alexander-morris/hd_wallet_deposit_manager/README.md

 ### Funds Retrieval

 To retrieve funds, you'll need to generate private keys for each wallet.
-In practice, the easiest way to do so is to index through the nonces which have been used for past deposits and generate the private keys for each of them.
+In practice, the easiest way to do so is to import your seed phrase into a hardware wallet such as Trezor.
+Alternatively, you can also index through the nonces which have been used for past deposits and generate the private keys for each of them using prepareTransactions.js in the utilities folder, but this should only be done offline as it is a high security risk otherwise.

 ### Testing